Pleased to Meet Me: Artwork and release

-Pleased to Meet Me was released in 1987 by Sire Records and peaked at #131 on the Billboard Music Chart's Top 200.
-According to Our Band Could Be Your Life author Michael Azerrad, the album sold "about 300,000 copies."
+Pleased to Meet Me was released in 1987 by Sire Records and peaked at No. 131 on the Billboard Music Chart's Top 200.
+According to Our Band Could Be Your Life author Michael Azerrad, the album sold "about 300,000 copies".

 On September 23, 2008, Pleased to Meet Me was remastered and reissued by Rhino Entertainment with 11 additional tracks consisting of studio demos, B-sides, and alternate takes.
 New liner notes were written by Peter Jesperson.

 In 2020, Rhino Entertainment released a deluxe edition that contained 3 CDs and 1 LP.

+Censorship and the "The Ledge" video

+A video for “The Ledge” was rejected by MTV, whose standards department objected to the song’s narrative involving a suicide attempt.
+Contemporary coverage described the decision within a broader late-1980s debate on music-video content and teen suicide.

+Commercial performance

+The album peaked at No. 131 on the Billboard 200 and ultimately sold in the neighborhood of 300,000 copies, according to journalist Michael Azerrad.

 Critical reception

 Pleased to Meet Me was acclaimed by music critics.
 Writing for Rolling Stone, David Fricke described it as "an album alive with the crackle of conflicting emotions and kamikaze rock & roll fire."
 In a retrospective review, Stephen Thomas Erlewine of AllMusic felt that Pleased to Meet Me "was the last time [The Replacements] could still shoot for the stars and seem like their scrappy selves and, in many ways, it was the last true Replacements album".
 The album appeared at number three in The Village Voice's Pazz & Jop critics' poll for 1987.
 In 2012, Paste placed the record at number 70 on its list of "The 80 Best Albums of the 1980s".